 Home School Schedule Tip #2: Don’t Try To Model After a Traditional School Setting

-One of the biggest mistakes that people make (including me at the beginning!) is trying to make a home school schedule look like a traditional (public/private) school schedule.
+One of the biggest mistakes that people make (including me at the beginning!) is trying to make a home school schedule look like a traditional (public/private) rigid school schedule.

 And, it’s like that.

 You don’t need to start at 8 a.m. (unless you and the kids are up for it) and end eight hours later.

 You may be surprised to know that many homeschooling families complete their work in a couple of hours each day — not because they are slacking, but because schooling at home goes by much faster with one kid / a few kids than in a classroom with a teacher trying to teach 25 students at varied learning levels.

 So, let go of the traditional schedule and create one that works for your family!

 Trust yourself and create a relaxed homeschool schedule!

 Home School Schedule Tip #3: Use Block Schedules